gurbuxanink/Python-Companion-to-ISLR/README.md

 # Python-Companion-to-ISLR
  While reading the classic [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), I found it beneficial to reproduce the book's graphs, tables, and labs in Python.
-I also used this opportunity to create a literate documente using Org mode in Emacs.
+I also used this opportunity to create a literate document using Org mode in Emacs.

 I hope you will find this project useful.
 You are welcome to send me comments and feedback on any aspect of this project (e.g., Python code; use of Org mode and emacs; organization of code, data, and text).